The Classics, Part 5

 Engels says: NO!
 Engels says: the class struggle is here, and everywhere.

 As the Communist Manifesto says, the history of all hitherto-existing societies has been a history of class struggle.
 The coming “development” period of South African history will also be a period of class struggle.
 We may not necessarily win every specific struggle.
 But what this text of Engels says is: let us never fool ourselves.
-Win or lose, we are in a class struggle and there is no neutral ground, least of all on the question of housing and land development.
-There is much more to be studied here, but the key is political.
+Win or lose, we are in a class struggle, and there is no neutral ground, least of all on the question of housing and land development.

 Pictures: Shack, Abahlali BaseMjondolo; RDP House, David Goldblatt: “Miriam Mazibuko watering the garden of her new RDP house, Extension 8, Far East Bank, Alexandra Township, Johannesburg, 12 September 2006.
 It has one room.
 For lack of space, her four children live with her parents-in-law.”